PoorHttp/PoorWSGI/doc/documentation.rst

         "numbers": [0, 1, 2, 3, 4]
     }

-Or you can simple return dictionary or list.
-It will be automatically convert to JSONResponse by make_response function.
-So it is similar to return text or bytes.
+Or you can simply return a dictionary or a list.
+It will be automatically converted to JSONResponse by the make_response function.
+So it is similar to returning text or bytes.

-Be careful that your dict or list **have to be convertible** to JSON by json.dumps function.
+Be careful that your dict or list **has to be convertible** to JSON by the json.dumps function.

 .. code:: python